Generic Name: dexamethasone (dex-a-METH-a-sone)

 - PREGNANCY and BREAST-FEEDING: It is not known if dexamethasone drops can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using dexamethasone drops while you are pregnant.
-Dexamethasone drops is found in breast milk.
+Dexamethasone drops are found in breast milk.
 Do not breast-feed while taking dexamethasone drops.

 Possible side effects of dexamethasone drops: